- Graduate Certificate in Global Health

 Specialisation option: Global Health and Advocacy

 Global health is an increasingly important and active area of work for public health practitioners.
-For students wishing to focus on global health, ACU's Master of Public Health program offers a specialisation in Global Health & Advocacy (during second year).
+For students wishing to focus on global health, ACU's Master of Public Health program offers a Graduate Certificate in Global Health and a specialisation in Global Health & Advocacy (during second year).
 The Master of Public Health (Global Health & Advocacy) specialisation aims to equip its graduates with the knowledge, skills and experience to practice effectively in the evolving professional landscape of global health.

 This specialisation features a contemporary curriculum designed around the new United Nations' Sustainable Development Goals.
 In this specialisation, students will extend their core public health knowledge and skills through study of global health, sustainable development, food security, humanitarian assistance and the importance of advocacy in public and global health.